 NEC: National electrical code.
 Solar installers need to adhere to the most recent version of the NEC implemented in the state they are servicing.

-STC: Standard Test Conditions, are the industry standards for the testing environment solar panels go through.
-There are three STC, which include the temperature of the cell, solar irradiance, and mass of the air.
+STC: Standard Test Conditions.
+These are the industry standards for the testing environment solar panels go through, which insure solar panel reliability.
+There are three STC, which include the temperature of the cell, solar irradiance and air mass.

 PTC: PVUSA (Photovoltaics for Utility Scale Applications) Test Condition is a rating system developed to determine and evaluate the performance of commercial use photovoltaics.
 Because the temperature standard for these test conditions is closer to real weather conditions, these standards are considered more realistic.
 The PTC uses a baseline temperature of 20°C and the normal operating cell temperature at 45°C.